HenryHXYao/-CarND-P4/writeup_report.md

 ![alt text][image1]

 ---

 #### 3. Training Strategy
-Attempts to reduce overfitting in the model
+* Attempts to reduce overfitting in the model.

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+![alt text][image8]
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...

-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+* The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 63).

-![alt text][image8]
+* The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.